bfssi-forest-dussault/food_reference_listing/README.rst

     $ # Restart service
     $ sudo systemctl restart docker

-2. Then, build the image with this command
+2. Then, build the local image with this command

 .. code-block::